 - + The types of playground equipment provided. - + The hazards associated with the different types of playground equipment provided. - + Age-appropriateness of playground equipment. - + First aid. - + Strangulation or entrapment hazards, including scarves, jackets or sweatshirts with hoods or drawstrings, connected mittens or gloves, jewelry and bicycle helmets. - + The organization's procedures regarding how to handle emergencies, such as how to appropriately handle a playground injury that would require medical attention.

-It is important to do whatever we can to keep our youth safe.
-By following these tips and recommendations for playground safety, your organization will be better prepared to prevent unsafe situations or injuries.
+By following these tips and recommendations for playground safety, your organization will be better prepared to reduce unsafe situations and injuries.

 CONSENT FORM SAMPLE